Green Infrastructure Master Plan

 - Citizens Environmental Commission Meeting - April 15, 2021

 - Provide your thoughts through the online survey

 - Virtual Public Forum - April 29, 2021 - Watch the recording and review the presentation

 - Citizen Environmental Commission Meeting - June 17, 2021

-- Public Forum to Discuss Draft Plan - Watch the recording from September 8, 2021
+- Public Forum to review Draft Plan and Draft Map - Watch the recording from September 8, 2021

 - County Council Review and Adoption